-Marsha enters her fourth year at The Cooper School.
+Marsha enters her fifth year at The Cooper School.
 Raised in Charleston, Marsha received her Bachelor of Arts in Elementary Education from The College of Charleston.
 Marsha has taught for eleven years in both the public and private schools.
 She delights in fostering a warm classroom environment where children can thrive and express themselves comfortably.
-Marsha’s daughter, Olive, is a Fourth grade student at The Cooper School.
 Marsha enjoys hula hooping, crafting, relaxing at the beach, and finding treasures at flea markets.